march08/redux-thunker/README.md

 });
 ```

-### So ...
+## So ...
 Do you like it?

 Is the doc too confusing?
 Is it not working?
 Let me know your thoughts and ideas of course!
-PR's are welcome!
+PR's are welcome as well!